ptr727/PlexCleaner/README.md

 ## Release Notes

+- Version 2.3.3
+  - Added `removesubtitles` command to remove all subtitles, useful when the media contains annoying forced subtitles containing ads.
 - Version 2.3.2
   - Warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7).
     - Unless using DV capable hardware, profile 5 may play but will result in funky colors on HDR10 hardware.